 Some feng shui experts recommend locating all the sectors of your home by orienting off the door to the room, or the direction of the house by assigning the front as north.

 This can often be confusing because there may be more than one entryway to a room, and what if your front door actually faces west or southeast?

-However, in traditional Chinese feng shui, all home and office locations are determined by their actual directions.
+In traditional Chinese feng shui, all home and office locations are determined by their actual directions, not the assigned direction of north.
 Using actual directions rather than just the opening to a room helps tap into the earth’s own energy or “chi.”